GregWaters/Golem/docs/attributes.md

 ```
 and only one call to the indeterminate function is made.

-`@inline` (functions) Tell the compiler that the function call is to be eliminated entirely, and the function's code should replace it.
-This allows for each call to be optimized to fit the current use case.

-The inline attribute also allows for compile-time type information, as it is a guarantee, not a hint.
-If a function cannot be inlined, a compile-time error will be thrown.

 `@const` (variables) - Treat the variable as a constant value.
 The variable must be initialized with a value, and if that value can be evaluated at compile-time, the variable may be optimized away entirely.
 If an attempt is made to assign to a `@const` variable, a compile-time error is thrown.